SDXorg/PySD-Cookbook/docs/analyses/realtime/Twitter_Stream.rst

 Twitter Credentials
 ^^^^^^^^^^^^^^^^^^^

-If you want to execute this recipe, you'll need to `sign up for a twitter developer account <https://dev.twitter.com/>`__ and create a file containing your credentials.
+If you want to execute this recipe, you’ll need to `sign up for a twitter developer account <https://dev.twitter.com/>`__ and create a file containing your credentials.